ton-community/ton-docs/docs/develop/howto/pow-givers.md

 account balance is 99995640998ng
 ```

-Now you are a happy owner of 100 Toncoins.
+Now you are a happy owner of 100 Toncoin.
 Congratulations!

 ## 3. Automating the mining process in the case of failure

-If you fail to obtain your Toncoins for a long time, this may happen because too many other users are simultaneously mining from the same proof-of-work giver smart contract.
+If you fail to obtain your Toncoin for a long time, this may happen because too many other users are simultaneously mining from the same proof-of-work giver smart contract.
 Maybe you should choose another proof-of-work giver smart contract from one of the lists given above.
 Alternatively, you can write a simple script to automatically run `pow-miner` with the correct parameters again and again until success (detected by checking the exit code of `pow-miner`) and invoke the Lite Client with the parameter `-c 'sendfile mined.boc'` to send the external message immediately after it is found.